CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Language/Rantag.md

 ## Grammar

 The plural suffix was -q.
 As with other suffixes, an epenthetic -y- (*early*: /u/) was used when phonotactically necessary.
-The exception to this was [[Serquky]], where the vowel used was -e- (*early*: /i/).
+The exception to this was [[Serquky]], where the vowel used was -e- (*early*: /i/). -ca was used for forming abstract nouns as well as some collective phrases.
 ## Vocabulary

 ### Individual example